Adán Sánchez: Funeral and legacy

 Sánchez's remains were returned to the United States, where his family scheduled a public wake on April 1, 2004, at the St. John of God Church in Norwalk, California.
 The event drew national media attention for sparking civil unrest in the neighborhood surrounding the church that evening.
-As Sánchez was not well known among English-speaking authorities, local law enforcement vastly underestimated his fan-base, and were unprepared when more than 15,000 young people jammed the streets to attend the service.
-As the day wore on, the crowd of mourners grew out of control – Police were brought in to disperse the crowd, wearing riot gear and carrying pellet guns.
+As Sánchez was not well known among English-speaking authorities, local law enforcement vastly underestimated his fan base, and they were unprepared when more than 15,000 young people jammed the streets to attend the service.
+As the day wore on, the crowd of mourners grew out of control—Police were brought in to disperse the crowd, wearing riot gear and carrying pellet guns.
 Their appearance incited anger among members of the crowd, who surged into the streets, overturning portable toilets and rocking cars.
-It was reported that Sánchez's aunt, Juanita Sánchez, wept about the crowd's behavior.
-"Adan wouldn't have wanted people to act like this.
+It was reported that Sánchez's aunt Juanita Sánchez wept about the crowd's behavior: "Adán wouldn't have wanted people to act like this.
 It just causes more pain to the family", she said.

-In 2005, a memorial statue was built for Adan in front of La Que Buena radio station in Burbank, California.
+In 2005, a memorial statue was built for Adán in front of La Que Buena radio station in Burbank, California.

 Always and Forever

-In 2009, Always & Forever a stage play by Michael Patrick Spillers, dramatized the impact of Sánchez's death on a group of young people in South Los Angeles.
-The play examines various aspects of Mexican-American culture (such as quinceañeras and Jesus Malverde).
+In 2009, Always & Forever, a stage play by Michael Patrick Spillers, dramatized the impact of Sánchez's death on a group of young people in South Los Angeles.
+The play examines various aspects of Mexican-American culture (such as quinceañeras and Jesús Malverde).